Readers are advised that the nature of the following content may be distressing.

 We are undertaking ongoing surveillance for avian influenza virus in wild birds under the National Avian Influenza Wild Bird Surveillance Program which is coordinated by Wildlife Health Australia.

-In the event of an outbreak, government agencies would work closely with industry, community, wildlife groups and land managers as part of the emergency response.
+In the event of an outbreak, government agencies will work closely with industry, community, wildlife groups, Traditional Owners and other public land managers as part of the emergency response.

 Shearwater mortalities

-While it is common to find dead migratory birds this time of year, large numbers of dead shearwaters have been found along Victoria’s coastlines during spring.
+While it is common to find dead migratory birds each year, large numbers of dead shearwaters were found along Victoria’s coastlines last spring.

 Shearwaters make long migratory journeys and exhaustion contributes to these deaths, as the birds return to Victoria for their breeding season.

-We continuing to ask the community to report clusters of five or more sick or dead shearwaters, in line with our reporting guidance.
+We continuing to ask the community to report sick or dead shearwaters, in line with our reporting guidance.

 Following all reports, DEECA will evaluate the need for diagnostic testing or other investigation.